RaspberryPiFoundation/scratch-curriculum/fi-FI/Jakso 1/05 Kalannälkä/Kalannälkä.md

 Tallenna projektisi

-##Challenge 5: Add a bonus score
+##Haaste 5: Add a bonus score
 Award a large bonus score if you can eat all three fish at the same time.
 How can you tell how many fish have been eaten?
 __Hint:__ One way to do this __uses a variable to count how many prey are swimming around.__

 Tallenna projektisi

-##Challenge 6: Change the game: keep a prey alive!
+##Haaste 6: Change the game: keep a prey alive!
 Sometimes, you can have great new ideas by taking an existing idea and doing the opposite.

 __Modify the game so that, instead of you controlling a fish that tries to eat the others, you control one prey in a sea with lots of Nälkäinen Kala.__ How long can you last before you’re eaten?